Izïa

 Izïa Anna Rosine Higelin (/fr/; born 24 September 1990), more commonly known by her stage name Izïa, is a French rock singer, guitarist and actress.
 Her most recent album, La Vitesse, was released in 2022.
+In May 2026, she released a single titled Mieux que nous.

 Early life

 Izïa at an Aéronef concert in Lille in 2010.

 Izïa was born in Paris on 24 September 1990 to Jacques Higelin, a famous French singer of Belgian and Alsatian descent, and Aziza Zakine, a dancer and chorist of Tunisian descent.
-She comes from a family of artists; beside her father and mother, her two half brothers are Arthur H and Kên Higelin.
-She was influenced by music from an early age when her father introduced her to jazz and British pop music.
+She comes from a family of artists; beside her father and mother, her two older half brothers are Arthur H and Kên Higelin, both active in performing arts.

+She was influenced by music from an early age, when her father introduced her to jazz and British pop music.
 At the age of seven, she formed a duo with her father; she provided the vocals while he played piano.

 Career

 Music

-When she was 13 Izïa started to take an interest in rock bands such as Nirvana and Led Zeppelin.
+When she was 13, Izïa started to take an interest in rock bands such as Nirvana and Led Zeppelin.
 At this time, she wrote her first song, titled "Hey Bitch", which later featured on her debut album.

 A year later she met Caravan Palace bassist Antoine Toustou through her parents and the pair played their first live show in 2004.
 Six months later, her backing group was expanded to three people when Izïa and Toustou were joined by Sébastien Hoog and Vincent Polycarpe.
 She left school at the age of 15 in order to concentrate on a career in music.